fndelacruz/RoboTask/README.md

 ## Minimum Viable Product

 RoboTask is a web application inspired by Task Rabbit built using Ruby on Rails and React.js.
+Hire robots to do stuff for you.
+Or, Sign up as a robot to do stuff for people and earn some credits.

 RoboTask allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->